-I attended the NVIDIA Japan NPN Partner Agentic AI Bootcamp.
+I participated in NVIDIA Japan's NPN Partner Agentic AI Bootcamp.

 This page has been translated by machine translation.
 View original